swhart22/pats-bracket/README.md

 Open the root folder of your directory, and you'll now see a 'dist' folder.
 The files inside are the ones you need to push to the server.
 Webpack has bundled everything into minimally-sized files to make you and everyone's browsers' lives easier!

 Test the `index.html` file in your browser just to make sure everything worked, and then push to the server.

+## Troubleshooting

+If you are having trouble loading data or otherwise getting the bracket to work, make sure:

+* The Google Spreadsheet you're working with is set to public

+* The Google Spreadsheet you're working with contains a second sheet that is a list of each contender (if this sheet isn't there, the bracket won't work)

+	* Additionally, make sure that the name of the contender in sheet 1 is exactly the same as the name in sheet 2, or else the code won't match them up (no spaces at the end, etc.)

+* All polls for a particular round are created and are the right ID (the bracket won't reflect the proper round unless there are exactly the correct number of unique values in the proper poll ID column)